 By Lou Fancher

 The songwriting she did for the LIV ON album, she told me, gave her an outlet for expressing the “many layers of grief and their commonality.”
 She and other people suffering a cancer diagnosis or other kinds of loss stop talking about the pain, primarily because their friends and family get tired of it.
-I have a friend who lost a child and went back to work one week later and was told to get over it.
+“A friend of mine who lost a child went back to work one week later and she was told to get over it.
 I didn’t understand how people could lack compassion.
 It gave me impetus to start a conversation.
 When you do it with music, people share, they get opened up.
-Music gets it started and goes straight to the heart of people.
+Music goes straight to the heart of people.
 Creativity is a great way of healing.”